Welcome to service dog laws in California

-- Federal ADA – Americans with Disabilities Act for public access rights
+- The Federal ADA – ADA – Americans with Disabilities Act (ADA) which is relevant for public access rights, plus much more

-- Air Carrier Access Act (ACAA) for air travel with service animals
+- The Federal Air Carrier Access Act (ACAA) for air travel with service animals

 - California State/County-Specific Service Dog Laws